Stokes' theorem as an entropy-extremizing duality

-that is, operators indistinguishable from the exterior derivative $\dd$ when integrated over $\mathcal{M}$.
-Preliminary investigations indicate that among all such $\delta$, entropy is similarly maximized uniquely when $\delta = \dd$.
+that is, operators indistinguishable from the exterior derivative, $\dd$, when applied to $\omega$ and integrated over $\mathcal{M}$.
+Preliminary investigations indicate that among all such $\mathfrak{d}$, entropy is similarly uniquely maximized for $\mathfrak{d} = \dd$.

-These observations point toward a more comprehensive theory of entropy-extremizing dualities, potentially encompassing classical dualities from convex analysis, Hodge theory, and functional inequalities.
+These observations point toward a more comprehensive theory of entropy-extremizing dualities that could encompass classical dualities from convex analysis, Hodge theory, and functional inequalities, and that may, more importantly, provide a rigorous variational framework for the principled discovery of new results.
 A systematic development of this framework is the focus of future work. \\ \\